An early-stage founder’s guide to building out your data stack

 The key difference between a database and a warehouse is that a database is relational while a warehouse is columnar.
 The result is that queries are almost always going to be faster in a warehouse.

 You might have Postgres or Mongo today, but you’re wondering when you’ll need a warehouse.
-The timing varies but I typically see teams getting a warehouse after a dozen or so hires and they’re having issues centralizing all of their data for analysis.
+The timing varies, but I typically see teams getting a warehouse once they've hired a dozen or so employees or are running into consistent pain trying to join data or query large data sets.

 - Snowflake is the best in class.
 Faster than the others, better UI, simpler user management.
 But, most expensive.